Separative Chemistry, Materials, and Processes

 Upon completion of this training, you will have acquired the scientific and technical skills necessary to:

-• Be able to understand a material’s life cycle in relation to its intended properties under actual conditions of use
+- Be able to understand a material’s life cycle in relation to its intended properties under actual usage conditions

 Organization

-The master’s program spans four semesters, each worth 30 ECTS credits, in accordance with the European system.
+The master’s program consists of four semesters, each worth 30 ECTS credits, in accordance with the European system.
 Each course is assessed through one of the following methods: a final written exam, continuous assessment, or a written synthesis paper and an oral presentation for certain professional-oriented courses.
-Credits from these courses can be transferred between semesters.
-An average grade of 10/20 or higher for the entire semester is required for validation.
-Semesters cannot be offset against one another.
+These courses can be used to offset grades in other courses.
+A grade point average of 10/20 or higher for the entire semester is required for validation.
+Grades from one semester cannot be used to make up for grades in another semester.

 Internships and supervised projects

-• M1 – Semester 2: Communication and Career Preparation (2 ECTS)
+- M1 – Semester 2: Communication and Career Development (2 ECTS)

-• M1 – Semester 2: A 2- to 4-month internship in a laboratory or company, preceded by a literature review (10 ECTS)
+- M1 – Second Semester: 2- to 4-month laboratory or industry internship preceded by a literature review (10 ECTS)

 Prerequisites

-• Eligibility for admission to the M1 program: admission based on application materials; holders of a bachelor’s degree in chemistry, physical chemistry, process engineering, or an equivalent field; recognition of prior learning by a review committee for holders of other science-related bachelor’s degrees
+- Eligibility for admission to the M1 program: selection based on application materials; holders of a bachelor’s degree in chemistry, physical chemistry, process engineering, or an equivalent field; recognition of prior learning by a review committee for holders of other science-related bachelor’s degrees

 Further education

-• Transfer Programs: Admission to the second year of the Master’s program is based on the applicant’s academic record for candidates who have completed the first year of a Master’s degree in chemistry or have equivalent training
+- Transfer Programs: Admission to the second year of the Master’s program is based on application review for candidates who have completed the first year of a Master’s degree in chemistry or have equivalent training

-• Changes of major: Students may change their major after completing their first year of the Master’s program
+- Changes of major: Students may change their major after completing the first year of the Master’s program

 Employment placement